Understand Primary Care CPT Codes – A Comprehensive Guide

 CPT codes are divided into three categories

-- Category II codes are optional codes used for performance measurement.
+- Category II Codes – Optional codes for performance measurement (quality reporting).

-- Category III codes are temporary codes for emerging technologies, services, and procedures.
+- Category III Codes – Temporary codes for emerging technologies.

-In primary care, Category I codes are the most relevant, as they cover routine office visits, preventive services, and special procedures.
+For primary care providers, Category I codes are most relevant, as they cover everyday patient visits, lab work, preventive exams, and chronic care management.

 Avoid These 5 Common Billing Mistakes